-When the bidding process is complete and a contractor is selected, the first step is the removal and replacement of selected curbs, driveways, and sidewalks.
-The contractor takes several weeks to complete all the concrete repairs.
+When the bidding process is complete and a contractor is selected, the first step is the removal and replacement of selected concrete curbs and driveway aprons.
+The contractor takes several weeks to complete all of the concrete repairs.

-Restoration at the curb is done after the concrete work is completed.
-The landscape contractor will backfill and sod behind the curbs and other concrete work performed.
+Restoration to the turf is done after the concrete work is completed.
+The landscape contractor will backfill the holes and apply seed and topsoil behind the curbs and other concrete work performed.
 This work is weather dependent.
 It could be immediately after the curb placement or any time until the end of the project.

 The next step is the partial removal of the existing asphalt surface.
 This is accomplished with a road grinder which will remove the specified thickness of asphalt.
 After the grinding process, a leveling course of new asphalt is placed on the street to smooth out any irregularities which exist or were created by the grinding.
-Just before (usually twenty-four to forty-eight hours) the leveling course is placed, the contractor will post "Fresh Oil" signs and apply "oil" which provides adhesion between the old and new asphalt.
-The "oil" takes one to two hours to cure; and after that time, it should not track up on vehicles.
+Just before the leveling course is placed (usually twenty-four to forty-eight hours), the contractor will post "Fresh Oil" signs and apply "oil" which provides adhesion between the old and new asphalt.
+The "oil" takes one to two hours to cure, and after that time it should not track up on vehicles.

-Click here to download this year's tentative street resurfacing list.
+Click here to download this year's street resurfacing list.